iqbalcodes6602/bee-delight/client/API_DOC.md

 More actions
-# Golden Hive - Complete Backend API Documentation
+# Bee Dlight - Complete Backend API Documentation

-This document outlines all the API endpoints required for the Golden Hive honey store application based on the frontend codebase analysis.
+This document outlines all the API endpoints required for the Bee Dlight honey store application based on the frontend codebase analysis.

 ## Table of Contents
 1. [Authentication](#authentication)